kooroshariyaee/kooroshariyaee.github.io/_pages/publications.md

 <!-- Publications -->

 ### Peer-reviewed journal articles
 * **Ariyaee, Koorosh**, Chahla Ben-Ammar, Talia Tahtadjian, Alexei Kochetov.
-(Accepted).
-Acoustics of guttural fricatives in Arabic, Armenian, and Kurdish: A case in remote data collection. *Laboratory Phonology*.
+(2024).
+Acoustics of guttural fricatives in Arabic, Armenian, and Kurdish: A case in remote data collection. *Laboratory Phonology* 15(1).

 ### Book chapters
 * **Ariyaee, Koorosh**.
-(In press).
+(2024).
 Triggers and targets: nasals and vowels in Tehrani Persian.
 In *The Handbook of Persian Dialects and Dialectology*, eds.
 A. Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi.
 Springer.

 * **Ariyaee, Koorosh**.
 Persian vowel hiatus.
 (Accepted).
 In *The Handbook of Phonetics and Phonology of Modern Iranian Languages*, eds.
 R. Falahati & Z. Ghane.
 Springer.